 Italian Herbs & Cheese

-The italian herbs and cheese bread is 200 calories and contains 1 gram of fiber.
-This makes it higher in fiber than the artisan italian bread, but also higher in calorie.
+The Italian Herbs & Cheese bread is 200 calories and contains less than 1 gram of fiber.
+This makes it higher in fiber than the Artisan Italian bread, but also higher in calorie.

-Again, if you love the italian herbs and cheese bread but want the benefits of fiber, add some extra veggies to your sandwich.
+Again, if you love the Italian Herbs & Cheese bread but want the benefits of fiber, add some extra veggies to your sandwich.

 If you are looking to lower the overall calories of your sandwich, you could also lower the amount of sauce you add to the sandwich.
 You can definitely fit this bread in while also reaching your goals!

-This bread is also high in iron, about 60% of your daily recommended intake and the highest protein bread with a total of 9 grams!
+This bread is also high in iron, about 60% of your daily recommended intake and the highest protein bread with a total of 9 grams of protein!

-This being said, it is higher in calories compared to most of the other breads, probably due to the size of the flatbread.
+It is higher in calories compared to most of the other breads (excluding the wraps), probably due to the size of the flatbread.

-The mini 9 grain wheat bread is 120 calories and contains 2 grams of fiber, making it a great option for those who are trying to lose weight.
+The Mini Hearty Multigrain bread is 120 calories and contains 2 grams of fiber, making it a delicious option for those who are watching their calorie intake.

 To make this small sandwich as filling as possible, be sure to fill it with high protein meat and fiber filled veggies.
 You can also ask for them to go light on the sauce to save some more calories.